gem-pasteur/macsylib/doc/source/user_guide/gembase_convention.rst

 This input file contains 3 replicons: PlasmidA (which 2 first protein identifiers are 0001 and 0002), ChromosomeA (which 2 first protein identifiers are 0001 and 0020) and NC_001548 (which first protein identifier is 0015).
-MacSyFinder search results will thus be reported for each of these three replicons.
+MacSyLib search results will thus be reported for each of these three replicons.

 .. warning::